 Knowing how to write a headline can be the difference between your neighbor reading your piece and thousands sharing it.
-Considered an invaluable skill by many, from journalists and copywriters to those creating a blog, coming up with a successful title takes time and hard work.
+Considered an invaluable skill by many, from journalists and copywriters to those creating a blog, or other type of website, coming up with a successful title takes time and hard work.

 Yet, with practice, you’ll be able to create headers that encourage your readers to click - something that becomes even more important when figuring out how to make money blogging.
 Take a look at our compilation of best tips for writing catchy titles to learn the most successful ways to draw attention to your piece.
 To inspire you, we've also included examples of our favorite ones.